Transport in Edinburgh: Bus corridors

 A Traffic Regulation order bans general traffic from using these priority lanes during the day, restricting use to buses, taxis and bicycles.
 Red lines at the side of the road prohibit parking and stopping on Greenways as a measure to reduce the congestion faced by normal bus lanes caused by on-street parking.
 Most Greenways are operational between 07.30 and 09.30 and 16.00 to 18.30 Monday to Friday and 08.30 to 18.30 on Saturdays, with some exceptions.
 For example, on Glasgow Road, the Greenway is not operational at all on Saturdays and Sundays.
 On the main route into Edinburgh city centre from the west - the A8 - 55% of the 6.7 km route is inbound bus lane, whilst 54% is outbound bus lane.
 Lothian Buses is the main provider of bus services using the greenways scheme, with services every 12 minutes.

 Rail

 Edinburgh Waverley

 Edinburgh Waverley railway station - the principal mainline station in Edinburgh viewed from Edinburgh Castle.

-Edinburgh Waverley is the main Network Rail station serving the city.
+Edinburgh Waverley is the main railway station serving the city.
 Located in a ravine in the heart of the city centre close to Princes Street Gardens, it serves over 14 million passenger journeys per year.
 It is a principal station on the East Coast Main Line between London King's Cross and Aberdeen, and is the terminus for many rail services within Scotland.
 London North Eastern Railway runs the main Edinburgh to London King's Cross route.
 ScotRail are the operating company for many routes within Scotland.
 Avanti West Coast, CrossCountry and TransPennine Express provide the remaining services to long distance destinations via the West Coast Main Line.

 Trains leave Waverley in two directions: